13 Research Backed Health Benefits of Spirulina

 In 1988 the first clinical study was done on 30 healthy male subjects who had mild hyperlipidemia or hypertention.
 Half was given 4.2 grams spirulina every day for eight weeks, the other half was given the same dose for 4 weeks.

-Both groups were given the same diet for the next 4 weeks.
-The result, both groups had significantly lower their cholesterol levels but when the spirulina supplement was discontinued after 4 weeks, cholesterol levels returned to the baseline .
+Both groups ate the same thing for the next 4 weeks.
+After the study, both groups were able to lower their cholesterol levels significantly.
+However when they stop taking spirulina supplement, their cholesterol levels went back to the baseline .

 6. Help Type-2 Diabetics in Lowering Their Blood Sugar Levels